-Reading Practice books in EYFS and Year 1
+Individual Reading books in EYFS and Year 1

-Reading practice books in the EYFS and Year 1 Progress according to their sound content.
+Individual and group reading books in the EYFS and Year 1 Progress according to their sound content.
 Each book is placed into a phase corresponding with the Little Wandle Letters and Sounds Revised Phonics programme used in school.
 In each phase, books progress by introducing new sounds whilst also revisiting previously learnt sounds.
 Pupils' reading books are chosen according to their phonic ability.
 This is to ensure that all pupils can read the book rather than having to sound out every single grapheme as the latter often results in reluctant readers.

 In the front of each reading book, there is useful information for the reader and the listener.
 Phonemes that will be covered in the book are there ready to be practised, as well as the common exception and high-frequency words that are going to appear through the book.
 Ideally, when pupils come across these words, they do not need to sound out and should read them straight away.
 It also informs pupils and whomever is listening to them, which words cannot be decoded because they are common exception words and do not follow phonic patterns.

 At the back of each reading book, there are specific questions linked with various reading skills.
 This is something we really encourage to ensure the child has a good understanding of what they have just read.

-Our early reading practice books are from the 'Big Cat Phonics for Little Wandle Letters and Sounds Revised Books' and therefore directly support our phonics programme.
+We have a range of publishers throughout our reading scheme.
 Each book is checked and placed into our phase progression.
-We do not follow any levelling, banding or colour systems that other publishers may use.
+We do not follow any levelling, banding or colour systems that the publishers may use.
 Instead, we group our books according to their phonic content.
 All books are placed into a phase aligned with our Little Wandle Letters and Sounds Revised Phonics programme.
 This ensures that the phoneme content progresses through the read scheme.
 All reading books are fully decodable up to the end of phase 5.